ShashankAQ/Fine-Tuning-DINO-DETR-on-custom-Dataset/README.md

    ```

 2) Create Dataset Directory: Create a folder called COCODIR in the cloned repository.
-This folder will contain your dataset and annotations
+This folder will contain your dataset and annotations and also maek sure the dataset folder is present in the same directory(Pedestrian_dataset_for_internship_assignment)

 3)Dataset Preparation:  Before running evaluations and testing, the dataset must be converted into the required format  using the Final_Dino.ipynb